AABearBots/First-Closed-Doors-Competition/README.md

 # Launching Your Bot

-Now that your bot is ready and you are happy with its behaviour, it is time to register your Dev Team and bots in the AA Platform and eventually run it in the cloud.
+Now that your bot is ready and you are happy with its behavior, it is time to register your Dev Team and bots in the AA Platform and eventually run it in the cloud.
 Running in the cloud is not that different from running the bot locally.

 ### Configure Dev Team and Bots in the Web Platform

-Clone the [AAPlatform](https://github.com/AdvancedAlgos/AAPlatform) repository and open _ecosystem.json_.
+Fork and clone the [AAPlatform](https://github.com/AdvancedAlgos/AAPlatform) repository and open _ecosystem.json_.
 You will need to locate the following piece of code:

 ```
     {